-- For entry into any confined space, it is recommended that rescue/retrieval methods be considered and placed within the work planning for the specific task, including notifying the ERT prior to entry. - Non-Classified Confined Spaces: - o If a confined space is discovered that has not yet been categorized as either a PRCS or NPRCS, it must first be categorized by the area supervisor or a qualified person before any work can proceed. - Non-Permit Required Confined Spaces: - o Entry requirement to NPRCS is at the discretion of the area supervisor.
+- For entry into any confined space, it is recommended that rescue/retrieval methods be considered and placed within the work planning for the specific task, including notifying the ERT prior to entry. - Non-Classified Confined Spaces: - o If a confined space is discovered that has not yet been classified as either a PRCS or NPRCS, it must first be classified by the area supervisor in collaboration with the ESH Department before any work can proceed. - Non-Permit Required Confined Spaces: - o Entry requirement to NPRCS is at the discretion of the area supervisor.
 However, careful consideration must be given to any work conducted in NPRCS to determine if the work has the potential of introducing a hazard that would cause the space to become a PRCS (e.g., welding, painting, chemical use, etc.).
 If this is the case, then all the requirements for a PRCS must be followed.
-It is the responsibility of the area supervisor, work leads, and the worker to identify such occurrences. - Permit Required Confined Spaces - o Entries into PRCS are limited to only trained personnel and are controlled and authorized through the confined space entry permit. - ♦ A confined space entry permit must be completed with the guidance of ESH-(4000-WI)-204633 Confined Space Entry Permit Work Instruction before work commences and updated as necessary during work operations. - ♦ The permit must be visible to any individual that may visit the work site. - Each PRCS entry is to be performed with competent Attendant, a competent Entrant, and a competent Entry Supervisor. - o The entry employer is required to retain the permits for at least one year.
+It is the responsibility of the area supervisor, work leads, and the worker to identify such occurrences. - Permit Required Confined Spaces - o Entries into PRCS are limited to only trained personnel and are controlled and authorized through the confined space entry permit. - A Confined Space Entry Permit must be completed with the guidance of ESH-(4000-WI)-204633 Confined Space Entry Permit Work Instruction before work commences and updated as necessary during work operations. - ♦ The permit must be visible to any individual that may visit the work site. - Each PRCS entry is to be performed with a Attendant, Entrant, and Entry Supervisor. - o The entry employer is required to retain the permits for at least one year.